Crowd preference

 September ⭐

 17–27°C north / 23–30°C southItaly's finest month.
-Vendemmia across Tuscany, Piedmont, Veneto.
-Amalfi Coast opens up.
-Sea at 23–25°C. Cities 25–40% cheaper than August.
+Vendemmia and harvest festivals across Tuscany, Piedmont, Veneto.
+Amalfi Coast roads open with cooler weather.
+Sea at 23–25°C - warmer weather than any summer month for swimmers.
+Many cities 25–40% cheaper than August across many hotels.
 Truffle season beginning.
-Colosseum breathing room.
+Fewer tourists with more space at every popular destination.
+A wonderful time.

 October ⭐